 Factor 3: Quotable statements

 Write sentences that can stand alone as a complete authoritative answer.
-AI tends to cite content that uses definitive language, not hedging language.
-Instead of “it might be helpful to consider,” write “the most effective approach is X.” Direct, declarative, complete sentences get pulled out and cited.
+AI tends to cite content that uses definitive language.
+Instead of “it might be helpful to consider,” write “the most effective approach is X.” Sentences that read like a finished answer get pulled out and cited.

 Factor 4: Freshness